abbyazari/abbyazari.github.io/_pages/publications.md

 ### 2020

 * **Azari, A. R.**, Lockhart, J. W., Liemohn, M. W., and Jia, X. (2020).
 "Incorporating Physical Knowledge into Machine Learning for Planetary Space Physics".
 Frontiers in Astronomy and Space Sciences.
+Preprint acessible at <a href="https://arxiv.org/abs/2006.01927"> arXiv</a>.

   *This work provides an example of interpretable machine learning for the field of planetary space physics along with a guide for future applications of machine learning to space physics problems.
 Within the Machine Learning in Heliophysics collection.
 Preview accesible at  <a href="https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/abstract"> Frontiers</a>.*